hotosm/gh-workflows/docs/test_compose.md

 This is useful for tests when the tests require, e.g. an underlying database, or any additional services.

+> If you are not sure on what test to use, this is likely the one!
+> Most tests require additional services like a database.

 ## Prerequisites

 1. The tests must be available either: